HOW TO TRACK AND MEASURE SOCIAL MEDIA ON GOOGLE ANALYTICS (GA4) IN 2024

 - Select Acquisition>Source/Medium > Contains and type in all the social media name combinations and add them all using the “OR” option.
 You’ll notice different name types will come up as you type.
 Take note of what shows up and add those too.

-- Review the All Sessions numbers to see if they match the default total social media referral numbers before you created this report (hopefully you took my advice and wrote them down in a piece of paper).
+- Review the All Sessions numbers to see if they match the default total social media referral numbers before you create this report (hopefully you took my advice and wrote them down on a piece of paper).
 If the numbers don’t match, you will need to click on the arrow next to the segment name to be able to add any extra missing social network until all of the numbers match.

-Alternatively you can create a custom segment of the Google Analytics “Default Social Users”
+Alternatively, you can create a custom segment of the Google Analytics “Default Social Users”